AldairMaihuiri-svchost/AldairMaihuiri-svchost.github.io/index.md

 Systems engineering student · Lima, Peru
 ---
 ## Books in progress
-Technical books written alongside active research.
-Reserved — not yet published.
-**LockBit Ransomware — Complete Static and Dynamic Analysis** Full dissection of a LockBit sample: string obfuscation via affine cipher, dynamic API resolution, unreachable code blocks introduced by PGO, anomalous constructs in the decryption routine, and 54 inaccessible blocks identified across the binary.
-The decryption scripts, full function analysis, and complete 11-block breakdown are reserved for this book.

 **The Art of Obfuscation**
 A technical study of code obfuscation techniques — from stack strings and XOR encoding to dynamic API resolution and anti-debug primitives.
 Grounded in